Yrahcaz7/Dungeon-of-Souls/README.md

 Use the arrow keys or WASD keys to select things.

-Press enter or the space bar to perform an action.
+The enter key and the space bar perform actions and interact with things.

-Press tab to enter full screen and escape to exit it.

-There are also some hotkeys, like the E key, which ends your turn.
+There are also hotkeys, like E, which ends your turn, and B, which goes back in menus.

 The 1, 2, 3, and 0 keys view your deck, discard, void, and owned cards, respectively.

+You also can press tab to enter fullscreen and escape to exit it.

 ## How to play